leeoniya/uFuzzy/README.md

   - `exmple` - single deletion (omission)
   - `xamp` - partial
   - `xmap` - partial with transposition

+  Note that what is _actually_ matched will depend on additonal fuzziness settings.
+In particular, you will likely want to change `intraIns`, `intraSub`, `intraTrn` and/or `intraDel` from their default values.

 There are 3 phases to a search: